-The ad I was asked about a few times late last week is from Stephen Leeb, a pitch for his Real World Investing ($1,495/yr, no refunds), and it’s another mining story… this is the intro:
+The pitch is from Stephen Leeb, it’s an ad for his Real World Investing ($1,495/yr, no refunds), and it’s another mining story… this is the intro:

 “Discovered: $26 Billion Treasure Trove 48 Miles North of the Arctic Circle